alexpdp7/alexpdp7/programming/python/dependency_handling.md

 If you are starting to write Python software and you are looking at an introductory text about distributing your software and using dependencies, I would recommend you to skip directly to using the "new generation" Python packaging tools.
 This way, you can avoid most of the complexities in this post.
+You can also check out the [Python Packaging User Guide](https://packaging.python.org/en/latest/).

 Most programs can use third-party libraries to implement parts of their functionality without implementing everything from scratch.